dschuurman/pi-lights/README.md

 This code was written for a Raspberry Pi using a Zigbee USB stick, but it could be run on other POSIX compliant systems using a compatible Zigbee adapter.

+## Software Structure
+The program parses a configuration file at start-up to set initial settings.
+The software uses two threads: a main thread runs the control software and another thread runs a flask web service for viewing the current state of the system and adjusting the configuration.
 The code uses a timer signal to turn Zigbee lights and outlets on at dusk (where dusk is determined by your location) and then turns them off at a preset time each day.
+Light on and off events are implemented using a scheduler which stores events in a priority queue.
 A basic web interface provides a means for configuration and manually controlling the lights and outlets.